MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/New-VirtualDiskSnapshot.md

 ```

 ### -TargetStoragePoolName
-Specifiess the name of the target storage pool.
+Specifies the name of the target storage pool.

 ```yaml
 Type: String